kredati/cin301y22/syllabus.md

 * Friday, March 10
 * Friday, April 14

 Each paper is due by 11:59pm on the day it is due.
-Papers should be uploaded (doc, docx, pages, or rtf) to the Quercus site.
+Papers should be uploaded in Microsoft Word format to Quercus.

 #### Revision
 The last assignment for the course, due not later than April 28, is a revision of one of their first three papers.
 Details TBD; we will talk a great deal over the course of the year about how to revise written work.